Liptov: History

 The first known inhabitants came to Liptov during the Neolithic age around 6000 years ago.
 Celts represent an important time period of Liptov during the Iron Age.
 The Celtic tribal village can be seen in the archeological site of Havránok near Liptovský Mikuláš.
-The first settlements of Slavic people in Liptov region began approximately in the 6th century BC.
+The first settlements of Slavic people in Liptov region began approximately in the 6th century.
 The first written evidence about Liptov came from 1231 AD during the rule of the Hungarian king Andrew II when Liptov was a permanent comitatus (county) of the Kingdom of Hungary.
 The dissolution of Austro-Hungarian monarchy in 1918 led to the creation of Czechoslovakia as a successor country, including Liptov as one of the integral regions of the new state.
 After the dissolution of Czechoslovakia in 1993, Liptov became the region of present-day Slovakia.

 There are currently three remains of castles that were built in the Liptov region.
 They are the Likava castle, the Liptov castle, and the Liptovský Hrádok castle.
 Liptov is also a place where the legendary Slovak figure of the 17th and 18th century, Juraj Jánošík, was sentenced to death.